ectrc/snow/readme.md

 ### Not Supported

-- **_Chapter 1 Season 4_** `Fortnite+Release-4.5-CL-4159770-Windows` I cannot get JWT Tokens to correcly work.
-I need to supplt a KID for the JWT Token to work however I cannot find a way to get the KID from the game.
-If you know how to get the KID from the game please open an issue or pull request.
+- **_Chapter 1 Season 4_** `Fortnite+Release-4.5-CL-4159770-Windows` I cannot get JWT Tokens to correctly work.
+I need to supply a key id header for the JWT Token to work however I cannot find the proper kids.
+If you know how to get the kid from the game please open an issue or pull request.

 ## Support

-- **[Github Wiki](https://github.com/ectrc/snow/wiki)** View all of the setup guides and usefull information on how to setup the backend.
-- **[Discord Server](discord.gg/kBefMZA4Qp)** Get help from community members on anything else!
+- **[Discord Server](https://discord.gg/kBefMZA4Qp)** Get help from community members!

 ## Contributing